 - You find it difficult to complete projects and jump from one thing to another

-- You feel restless and discontent with your surrounds, yourself, and the people around you
+- You feel restless and discontent with your surroundings, yourself, and the people around you

 These are very clear signs that you are not grounded.
 It means your physical state and emotional state are not balanced and you can easily feel overwhelmed, lost, and confused.